qubas9/Engine/DOCUMENTATION.md

 #### Events
 - `Frame(deltaTime: number)` - Emitted each frame with time elapsed
-- Timing is managed using `performance.now()` for precision
-- Uses `setTimeout` for frame timing with half frame duration offset

 ### 2. Rendering System (`Render`)
 Handles all visual aspects of the game using HTML5 Canvas.